-Choosing the right tires for your RV is important as it ensures you enjoy hassle-free road trips and vacations, with the peace of mind that comes from knowing that you are safe.
+Choosing the right tires for your RV is important, as it ensures you enjoy hassle-free road trips and vacations with the peace of mind that comes from knowing that you are safe.
 Due to the infrequent use of RVs, the tires that are used on them get exposed to different conditions than those used on other automobiles.
-Moreover, the tires of other vehicles are not used or driven for an extended period as an RV’s.
-Continuing on the subject, we provide you with an overview of how to take care of your RV’s tires for maximum benefits and safety.
+Moreover, the tires of other vehicles are not used or driven for an extended period like an RV’s.
+Continuing on the subject, we provide you with an overview of RV tire choice and maintenance tips for maximum benefits and safety.

 To start with, you should learn how to choose the right tires for your RV.
 This means that you should learn to identify the right tires designated for the vehicle, for which you must learn how to read tire codes.
 Tires designated with an ST in front of a series of numbers are designed with RV trailers in mind.
 They have stiffer sidewalls, are more flexible during backing and when cornering, and are designed for extended, non-stop towing.
 If you intend to have a greater load carrying capacity, you may opt to have the LT (light truck) designated tires instead.